-This Traditional Pumpkin Pie is a must have at Thanksgiving dinner!
+This Homemade Pumpkin Pie is a must have at Thanksgiving dinner!
 The creamy pumpkin and blend of spices baked into a flaky crust makes the perfect pie.

 There is something about making your own pumpkin pie that you just don’t get when you buy your pie from a store.
 I think some of it is the amazing way that your house smells when it is baking but, more importantly, it just tastes so much better!
 It’s really such an easy recipe too.
 There are some cheats too make it even easier- like pre-made pie crusts and canned whip cream, cool whip, or vanilla ice cream.